-Slabtown gets its name from slab wood — the rounded, exterior parts logs cut away to square off lumber — produced as a popular form of heating fuel in the early 1900s by lumber mills of the neighborhood.
-We share with you numerous historic images of lost buildings and take you past existing historic sites, including the oldest house on NW23rd, the former sites of the Vaughn Street Ballpark, the entrance of the 1905 Lewis & Clark Fair, and the world's greatest log cabin.
+Slabtown gets its name from slab wood — the rounded, exterior parts of logs cut away to square off lumber — produced as a popular form of heating fuel in the early 1900s by lumber mills of the neighborhood.
+We share with you numerous historic images of lost buildings and take you past existing historic sites, including the oldest house on NW23rd, the former sites of the Vaughn Street Ballpark, historic streetcar rails, the entrance of the 1905 Lewis & Clark Fair, and the world's greatest log cabin.
 Slabtown is a traditional working class neighborhood that is rapidly changing.
 The neighborhood was once redlined and targeted for everything from am urban renewal area to a freeway.

 Private tours can be scheduled for any time of day by email request.
-All tours require 24-hour advanced reservations for individuals and gift card holder are encouraged.
+24-hour advanced reservations for individuals and gift card holder are encouraged.
 For the safety of all we are requiring masks for anyone over 5 years of age at this time.

 More info >

 Our expert guide will show you the highlights of Portland's Nob Hill.
 The walking tour route guests beside some of the grand merchant homes of the 1890s and apartments built for the post Lewis and Clark building boom.
-The tour loops back to the starting point along the "Trendy 23rd" Street Shopping district, highlighting the evolution of this early street car commercial corridor Nob Hill was named after the San Francisco area, and has become one of Portland's trendiest shopping areas, known for fabulous tax-free shopping, great coffee and amazing verity of food.
+The tour loops back to the starting point along the "Trendy 23rd" Street Shopping district, highlighting the evolution of this early streetcar commercial corridor.
+Nob Hill was named after the San Francisco area, and has become one of Portland's trendiest shopping areas.
+The neighborhood is known for fabulous tax-free shopping, great coffee and amazing verity of food.
 Many restaurants have added healthy street seating.

-This 90-minute tour is offered twice a week year-round, every Saturday and Thursday at 11 a.m.
-Exceptions made for extreme weather or illness, hence day-ahead reservations are required.
+This 90-minute tour is offered year-round, every Saturday at 9 a.m.
+Day-ahead reservations are encouraged.

 More info >